sfbrigade/aws-cli-scripts/README.md

 Note: it may take up to 20 minutes to complete the post-launch installation and setup of Dokku, if it performs SSL parameter prime number generation.
 You can monitor the post-launch setup by logging in as above, then watching the log with: `tail -f /var/log/cloud-init-output.log`

 The default instance type recommended by the script is t3a.small, which will cost about $14/mo.
 Note that Heroku buildbacks may not yet be supported by ARM64 processors.

+### Email

+The email script creates a new IAM user with permissions scoped to Simple Email Service sending.

+Run `./email` and follow the prompts to enter an application name.
+The script will output the access key id and secret access key for the new user.